theqabalist/angstrom/README.md

 serve(app, "localhost", 5000);
 ```
 ### List of current apps
-* **fileServer**: expects to run inside a router that provides the path completion, root is provided during construction.
+* **fileServer**: expects to run inside a router that provides the path completion (on context), root is provided during construction.